active-place

 Lake Cunningham Regional Skatepark

-At 68,000 square feet, Lake Cunningham Regional Skate Park is the largest skate park in California.
-Featuring the the world's largest cradle, tallest vert wall, and largest full pipe, LCRSP offers a wide variety of terrain for all skill levels to learn and enjoy. http://www.sanjoseca.gov/Facilities/Facility/Details/Lake-Cunningham-Regional-Skatepark-355
+At a sprawling 68,000 square feet, Lake Cunningham Regional Skate Park proudly holds the title of the largest skate park in California.
+It's a paradise for skaters, boasting the world's largest cradle, the tallest vert wall, and the most expansive fu

 unLiked